 Sergi says his client voluntarily cooperated because he has nothing to hide.

 Williams, a former justice of the peace, was convicted of burglary and theft by a public servant and was sentenced to two years’ probation.

-The development shows investigators are looking at much more than possible cartel or Aryan Brotherhood of Texas connections to the cases.
+The probe into local cases shows investigators are looking at much more than possible cartel or Aryan Brotherhood of Texas connections to the cases.

 They are looking through all the McLelland and Hasse case files to see if any red flags arise.

 County Judge Bruce Wood said “literally hundreds” of investigators are working the case.